virtual-labs/outreach-web-pages-iiith/nodal-centre-process/nodal-centre-process.md

   -   Recognition for NC in NAAC Accreditation.

 ## Roles and responsibilities of Nodal Center
+  - Nodal Coordinators will be appointed at each Nodal Centre by the Head of the Institution.
+  - He/she should continue with his/her responsibilities for at least one academic semester.
+  - Requests for a change of Nodal Coordinator will not be accepted in the middle of the academic semester, except in extreme circumstances, for example when the Coordinator proceeds on leave or quits the Institute.
+The nomination of a new Nodal Coordinator will be accepted upon receiving confirmation from the previous Nodal Coordinator.
   - Should carry out Outreach activities smoothly.
-  - Address the technical issues faced by an NC and help resolve them by coordinating with the outreach team at the PI.
-  - Should popularize the usage of Virtual Labs in the region
+  - Should popularize the usage of Virtual Labs.
-  - Must help respective PI in identifying potential Nodal Centers.
-  - Should motivate NCs in the region to reach their usage targets.
+  - Should reach their usage targets.
-  - Should attend the meetings regarding Virtual Labs when notified by the PI.
+  - Should attend the meetings regarding Virtual Labs conducted by PI.

 ## Who is Nodal Center Coordinator

 One  Nodal Center Coordinator (NCC) will be nominated from each NC by the head of that institute.
 The NCC  will submit all the reports periodically to the Virtual Labs team of the respective Participating Institute.

-## Responsibilities as NCC
-1. The head of the Institution will nominate a Nodal Center Coordinator (NCC) at each Nodal Center (NC).
+## Responsibilities as Nodal Center Coordinator (NCC)
-2. NCC should continue with his/her responsibilities for at least one semester.
-3. Each Nodal center will organize at least one workshop per semester as an outreach activity of Virtual Labs.
-Faculty members and students from nearby institutes may also be invited to attend the workshop or training program.
+- The Nodal Center Coordinator (NCC) will be the main interface between the Outreach Team of Virtual Labs, IIIT Hyderabad, and the Nodal Centre.
+- He/She will conduct training sessions for students and faculty members in his/her Institute.
+- NC may take help from other faculty members and support staff to coordinate training programs in their respective institutes.
+- A monthly progress report regarding Virtual Labs usage by the students must be submitted by the Nodal Coordinator to the IIIT Hyderabad, duly signed by the Director/Principal of the Institute.
+- NCs will coordinate workshops.
+If required, the Outreach team from IIIT Hyderabad may be invited.
+- The number of lab usage is expected to be greater than 8000 per year.
+- There is no financial commitment from Virtual Labs for the Nodal Center activity.
+- The Nodal Coordinator should submit a report of each workshop conducted, with relevant photographs.
+A template for the report will be shared by IIIT Hyderabad.

 ## Workshop Requirements